 All 751 MEPS got a chance to shape the European copyright reform with a plenary vote.
 366 MEPs ignored calls asking them to #SaveYourInternet, as they adopted the copyright #CensorshipMachine.
 A guide from EDRi on the process is here and #SaveYourInternet outline actions going forward and how we can still win here.

-As PR and communications practitioners, we believe Article 11 and Article 13 are so damaging to the internet, freedom, and the digital economy that an evidence-based approach requires MEPs to defeat them at the European Parliament plenary in September.
+As PR and communications practitioners, we believe Article 11 and Article 13 are so damaging to the internet, freedom, and the digital economy that an evidence-based approach requires MEPs to scrap them entirely.

 Summary and actions

 What is it?
 The EU Directive for Copyright in the Digital Single Market: a threat to the internet.

 What is Article 11?
 It will introduce a “link tax” and require online platforms (such as Twitter and Facebook) to pay for linking to, or quoting from, news and content.